activeviam/mac/documentation/data_model.md

 ### Used By Version

-This single-level hierarchy describes, for each chunk and epoch id whether or not the chunk is "used" by the corresponding version i.e. if it has not been flagged as deleted in a previous version.
+This single-level hierarchy describes, for each chunk and epoch id whether the chunk is "used" by the corresponding version i.e. if it has not been flagged as deleted in a previous version.

 * `TRUE`: the chunk is still used by the expressed epoch